shaack/modlib/README.md

 # ModLib

-Use es6 modules from npm in webapps without transpiling.
+Use ES6 modules from npm in webapps without transpiling.

-ModLib is a tool class, to create a library out of the ES6 modules of `node_modules` to use them in web apps.
+ModLib is a tool class, to create a library out of the ES6 modules of `node_modules` packages to use them in web apps.

 ## The problem with ES6 and npm in web projects